Li Zehou

 Li Zehou (李泽厚; 13 June 1930 – 2 November 2021) was a Chinese scholar of philosophy and intellectual history.
-He resided in the United States.
-He is considered an important modern scholar of Chinese history and culture whose work was central to the period known as the Chinese Enlightenment in the 1980s.
+He is considered an influential modern scholar of Chinese history and culture whose work was central to the period known as the Chinese New Enlightenment in the 1980s.

+Li served as a long-term vice president of the Chinese Society for Aesthetics (1980–1998).
+His works on aesthetics, such as The Path of Beauty: A Study of Chinese Aesthetics, triggered an "aesthetics fever (美学热)" in mainland China in the 1980s.
+Soon after the Tiananmen Square Massacre in 1989, Li was severely criticized by the Chinese authorities for "poisoning a whole young generation" and his works were forbidden for several years.
+In 1992, he emigrated to the United States and held visiting or chair professorships at numerous universities, including Colorado College, University of Michigan, University of Wisconsin, Swarthmore College, and University of Colorado Boulder.

 Life

 Li was born in Daolin, Ningxiang County, Hunan, on 13 June 1930.
 (Another saying: he was born in the city of Hankou, but his family moved to Changsha when he was four years old.)

+Li was born into a declining gentry family.
 His grandfather Li Chaobin (李朝斌) was a general in the Xiang Army under the leadership of Zeng Guofan.
 His father, an employee of the post office, died of illness in another province.
 His mother Tao Maolan (陶懋兰) was a teacher in a primary school in his hometown.

-He elementary studied Ningxiang No. 4 High School and secondary studied at Hunan First Normal University.
-After graduating from Peking University in 1954, he was dispatched to the Institute of Philosophy, Chinese Academy of Social Sciences.

-In 1992, he moved to Boulder, Colorado, United States.